 If you’re a remote worker and wish to use your existing shed or log cabin as a home office, then the building must be warm enough so that you can comfortably use it during the coldest months of the year.
 Look for the best types of insulation that can keep you cool in the summertime and warm in the winter.

 Your chosen wall thickness will have a significant impact on the insulation value as well.
-We recommend considering insulation if you have either 44mm or 70mm timber walls, in order to ensure maximum comfort and cosiness all year-round, while keeping energy costs low.
+We recommend considering insulation even if you have either 28mm or 44mm timber walls, in order to ensure maximum comfort and cosiness all year-round, while keeping energy costs low.

 So, when purchasing a garden building such as a log cabin, be sure to keep an eye out for design specifications such as the type of cladding and wall thickness used!